OniReimu/IF_DP/README.md

 **For fairer comparison with vanilla DP-SGD**: Use `--full-complement-noise` to add isotropic noise in the **orthogonal complement** (remaining $P-k$ dimensions) in addition to the Fisher subspace noise.
 This makes total noise magnitude similar to vanilla DP-SGD ($\sqrt{P} \times \sigma \times C$) while still preserving curvature-aware benefits in the Fisher subspace.
 The tradeoff: utility may drop closer to vanilla levels, but privacy accounting becomes more aligned with standard DP-SGD mechanisms.

+**Accounting-safe noise floor**: When `--full-complement-noise` is enabled, the Fisher subspace scaling is floored at 1.0 so that **no direction receives less noise than isotropic**.
+This guarantees total noise covariance dominates $(\sigma C)^2 I$, making the Opacus subsampled-Gaussian accountant valid without a bespoke elliptical accountant.

 **Important**: Fisher DP uses **norm calibration** to ensure fair comparison.
 The `--clip-radius` argument sets the target Euclidean sensitivity Δ₂ (same as vanilla DP-SGD).
 During training, the code calibrates a Mahalanobis threshold (`actual_radius`) using **public data only** (e.g., the public pretrain split) and then applies that threshold throughout DP fine-tuning.
 Both clipping and noise scaling use this calibrated `actual_radius` to ensure the same privacy-utility tradeoff as vanilla DP-SGD.

 ### Advanced Features